-Fixed assets also include £15,553,000 of assets gifted to the college by the merger with North Shropshire College on 1 November 2018 valuation of these assets has therefore been recognised in these financial statements subsequent to their transfer at merger.
-Lease agreements for the use of these properties by Ludlow College were signed on 24 January 2003, entitling the College to use the properties for 38 years.
+Fixed assets also include £15,553,000 of assets gifted to the college by the merger with North Shropshire College on 1 November 2018

 The properties gifted by Ludlow College are legally owned by the Foundation of Ludlow College.
 The objective of the Foundation of Ludlow College is the provision of items, services and facilities to the former Ludlow College.
 The Foundation therefore cannot sell, lease or otherwise dispose of any of its property where this is still required for use by the College.
-The
+The valuation of these assets has therefore been recognised in these financial statements subsequent to their transfer at merger.